Medicine won't cure

 relieve pelvic pain that comes in cycles but isn't related to endometriosis and pelvic pain

-menopause, though, with side effects such as
+symptoms of menopause, with side effects such as

 hot flashes and loss of bone density, for as long as